 Student Fulbright winners to study and teach abroad

-Fourteen members of Princeton's graduating Class of 2013, eight graduate students and three recent alumni were awarded Fulbright grants in the spring to study or teach abroad for the 2013-14 academic year.
+Ten members of Princeton's recently graduated Class of 2014, seven graduate students and five recent alumni have been awarded Fulbright grants to study or teach abroad for the 2014-15 academic year.

-Princeton undergraduate students or recent alumni who are interested in applying for Fulbrights may contact Deirdre Moloney, director of fellowship advising in the Office of International Programs, at firstname.lastname@example.org, or Barbara MacFarland, administrative assistant in the Office of the Dean of the College, at email@example.com.
-Graduate students may contact Elaine Willey, assistant dean in the Office of the Dean of the Graduate School, at firstname.lastname@example.org.
+Princeton students or recent alumni who are interested in applying for Fulbrights may contact Hanna Lee, assistant director of fellowship advising in the Office of International Programs at firstname.lastname@example.org.
+Graduate students may contact Elaine Willey, assistant dean in the Office of the Dean of the Graduate School, at email@example.com.